MindscapeHQ/raygun4js/README.md

 ```

 All unhandled errors will then be sent to Raygun.
 You can also `require('raygun4js')` in any other modules and use the rest of the V2 API below - including `rg4js('send', error)` for manual error sending.

+If you use this approach, we appreciate your feedback as this is a new feature for the library.

 #### Manual download